IMF: Iterative Max-Flow for Node Localizability Detection in Barycentric Linear Localization: Analysis and Discussion

-Lemma~\ref{lemma:validity_IMF} shows that IMF selects all BLL localizable nodes.
-If we run IMF on the original graph $\mathcal{G}$ rather than $\mathcal{G_A}$, the output subgraph is also global rigid, i.e., they are NLL localizable. \begin{theorem}[Global Rigidity Condition\cite{eren2004rigidity}] A graph $\mathcal{G}$ is global rigid in 2D if and only if $\mathcal{G}$ is redundant rigid and 3-connected. \end{theorem} \begin{theorem}[] The subgraph returned by IMF is NLL localizable if the graph construction procedure is based on $\mathcal{N}$. \end{theorem} \begin{proof} In the subgraph returned by IMF, each node has three node disjoint paths to anchors.
-Thus, there is no binary vertex cut.
-The subgraph is certainly redundant rigid and 3-connected.
-Thus, the NLL localizability condition is met. \end{proof}
+\begin{theorem} A graph $\mathcal{G}$ is global rigid if it is composed of Recursive-3DP nodes. \end{theorem} \begin{proof} If each node has three node disjoint paths to anchors, there is no binary vertex cut.
+Then $\mathcal{G}$ is redundant rigid and 3-connected so that the NLL localizability condition is met. \end{proof} That is, IMF returns the NLL-localizable nodes if we conduct \textbf{M1}.